kindlerl/healthcare_metrics_data_pipeline/project_summary.md

 3. What are the average staffing levels by state and hospital type?
 4. What trends can you identify in patient length of stay over time?

+> [!NOTE]
-Each insight is backed by analysis from transformed datasets modeled via dbt, visualized in Streamlit, and aggregated using Snowflake SQL.
+> Each insight is backed by analysis from transformed datasets modeled via dbt, visualized in Streamlit, and aggregated using Snowflake SQL.

 ---